-To learn more about Colin Orpin, Joan Edwards asked him 10 questions.
+To learn more about Colin Orpin, Joan Edwards met with him.

 When did you know you’d become a scientist and what made you do so/triggered it?

 I was raised on my parent’s farm in Kent, where we grew hops and fruit and kept numerous types of animals: cattle, pigs, sheep, poultry and also a horse.
 As a child, I always had my head in a hedge or was off tracking anything that moved.
 Natural history was my thing when I was younger, and I had considered a career as an entomologist.
 When I didn’t get the Zoology degree course I had applied for, I undertook a degree course in Biochemistry and Soil Science at the University of Wales, in Bangor.
 The course appealed to me almost as much as the wildlife and areas of natural interest around Bangor.

 What was the most significant/exciting/memorable (Eureka) moment in your career?